Change management plan & seamless Analytics Hub adoption

 • Discovery and research

 The act of interviewing leadership, stakeholders and users during the discovery phase is not only essential for gathering information about current processes, user needs, pain points and behaviors, but it starts to plant the seeds for smooth adoption down the road.
 These initial conversations introduce the idea of the upcoming change and also elevate stake and interest in the project.
-This is also a good point to start thinking about and planning for the introduction of the BI portal to the rest of the organization.
+This is also a good point to start thinking about and planning for the introduction of the analytics hub to the rest of the organization.
 Work with leadership to define key messaging, identify the right communication channels, document an action plan and detect potential roadblocks.

 • Design, develop and test